Ontario Teachers' Pension Plan

 The Ontario Teachers' Pension Plan Board (Régime de retraite des enseignantes et des enseignants de l'Ontario) is an independent organization responsible for administering defined-benefit pensions for school teachers of the Canadian province of Ontario.
 Ontario Teachers' also invests the plan's pension fund and it is one of the world's largest institutional investors, acting as a partner organization of the World Economic Forum.
 The plan is a multi-employer pension plan, jointly sponsored by the Government of Ontario and the Ontario Teachers' Federation.

-Ontario Teachers' achieved a 11.1% one-year total-fund net return in 2021 and achieved its ninth consecutive fully funded year.
+As of December 31, 2024, the OTPP had over $266 billion in net assets, with a one-year total-fund net return of 9.4%, and a 7.4% 10-year total-fund net return.
+The OTPP employs a Quality Service Index to measure its performance.
+In 2024, 93% of members sampled expressed satisfaction with the OTPP's service.

+OTPP is one of Canada's top eight pension funds, nicknamed the "Maple 8" or "Maple Revolutionaries".

 History

 Ontario Teachers' was established on January 1, 1990.
 Until then, Ontario teachers' pensions had been sponsored solely by the Ontario government.
 Assets of the plan had been invested in government bonds only.
-Currently, it invests globally in fixed income, public and private equity markets, real estate, infrastructure, natural resources, credit and venture capital through the Teachers' Innovation Platform (TIP).
+Currently, it invests globally in fixed income, public and private equity markets, real estate, infrastructure, natural resources, credit and venture capital through Teachers' Venture Growth (TVG).

 Organization

-The plan administers the pensions for some 330,000 teachers, principals, and school administrators, and it pays pensions to some 148,000 retirees.
-In 2020, $6.74 billion in benefits was paid to members.
+As of December 2024, the OTPP had over $266 billion in net assets.
+The plan had 185,000 working members, and 158,000 pensioners with the average retirement age of 59, and a $50,700 starting pension. $8.1 billion was paid to retired Ontario teachers and their beneficiaries in 2024.
+Teachers contribute 10.4% of their annual salary below the Canada Pension Plan limit ($71,300), plus 12% of any salary above the CPP.
+A teacher who earns $85,000 in 2025 will contribute $9,059 or $754/month.
+Contributions are matched by the Government of Ontario.
+Total member and government contributions are unknown but in 2025 the OTPP announced a $29 billion funding surplus.
+In 2014, OTPP reported a funding surplus of $5.1 billion for the first time in ten years.
 Ontario Teachers' is headquartered in Toronto, with regional offices in London, New York, Hong Kong, Singapore, and Mumbai.
-Effective January 1, 2020, Jo Taylor succeeded Ron Mock as President and Chief Executive Officer.
+In January, 2020, Jo Taylor succeeded Ron Mock as President and Chief Executive Officer.
+Jo Taylor, had his compensation reduced from $5.6 million in 2021 to $5 million in 2022.
 The Chair of Ontario Teachers' is Steve McGirr.

 Investments

-One of Canada's largest institutional investors, Ontario Teachers' reported having $241.6 billion in net assets as of December 31, 2021.
-It has an excellent track record for investment performance, with an average annual return of 9.7 per cent since inception in 1990.